IPlayKindred/HmHm-design-doc/map making plan.md

 ### THE DON'Ts

-1. Focus on the details instead of silhouettes, especially very early on when it the silhouettes weren't even defined.
+1. Focus on the details instead of silhouettes, especially very early on when the silhouettes weren't even defined.
 2. Go in without establishing the layout of the road first, weather its organically building up on the roads in blender and testing them in blender and/or drawing them on a piece of paper beforehand.
 3. go in without reference images and concept art, these are extremely important and should probably be the utmost priority, cuz they dictate the entire map.
 4. finishing the road and terrain without making it fun to begin with.